 Dandruff can be a result of dry, flaky scalp or due to a fungal infection.
 Depending on the root cause the treatment will vary.

-Here’s 3 tips that can help get you started:
+Here are 3 tips that can help get you started:

 1. Massage the scalp.
 Dandruff can be a result of bad circulation.
 Massaging the scalp with warm coconut oil can help bring blood to the scalp.
 At the same time, coconut oil has natural anti-fungal properties, so if the dandruff is a result of a mild fungal infection, it can help with this as well.
 The moisturizing qualities of coconut oil will also relieve excess dryness.
 Plus, it makes a great hair conditioner.
 Let it absorb into the scalp for at least 20-30 minutes, then shampoo with a mild, sulfate-free shampoo.